knobs-dials/wetsuite-dev/src/wetsuite/extras/README.md

 # Extras

-Code that is not considered core functionality, and may not be supported, but which you may find use for nonetheless.
+Code that is not considered core functionality, and may not be guaranteed to work, or supported per se, but which you may find use for nonetheless, particularly in the copy-paste department.

 ## pdf_text